JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

     - [Install Agama Lab app and allow access to forked repository](https://gluu.org/agama/how-to-integrate-agama%e2%80%90lab-github-app-with-your-github-account/)
     - Open the [Agama Lab policy designer](https://cloud.gluu.org/agama-lab/dashboard/policy_store).
     - Click on `Change Repository`.
-    - Select the option `Manually Type Repository URL`.
-    - Paste the URL of your forked repository, then click the `Select` button.
+    - Select your forked repository.
     - This will open the dashboard with two policy stores listed.
 Open the policy store named `tarpUnsignedDemo`.
     - Now you can update the policy and schema using the [policy designer](https://help.gluu.org/kb/article/34/authorization-policy-designer)
+    - After making your changes, release the policy store using Agama Lab to create a CJAR archive.
+    - Go to the releases section of your fork, find your release and copy the URL to the `.cjar` file.

 ### Step-2: Configure Tarp